status-im/handbook.status.im/src/settling-in/security-guidelines.md

 ## Ask for help

 Above all else, never be afraid to ask for help, ask questions, or report security concerns.
-Until we have an official infrastructure for support tickets, drop by #security-helpdesk to get help.
+Until we have an official infrastructure for support tickets, drop by:

+   * #security-helpdesk to get help.
+   * #security for more broad, public questions.
+   * #security-internal for anything that is more private.
+   * Drop an email to `security@status.im` if none of the above channels fit.

 ## Best practices checklists